- $15 Billion+ Won

 Entrusting your parent or loved one to a nursing home or other elder care facility can be a difficult decision.
-If you ultimately decide to place your loved one in an elder care facility, you should still monitor them to ensure they are well taken care of, and not abused or taken advantage of.
+If you ultimately decide to place your loved one in that setting, you should still monitor them to ensure they are well taken care of, and not abused or taken advantage of.

 At Morgan & Morgan, we recognize nursing home abuse in Alabama for its grave injustice, and want to help protect the elderly in our state.